 I haven’t mastered the art of drawing from memory quite yet, so I always have some kind of camera handy to take photographs of the particularly beautiful things I run across to draw from when I return home.

 Not to be repetitive but going to motorcycle camp outs like Motos in Moab, Babes Ride Out, or (the campout I host on my family’s property in MT) Rocky MTN Roll, and meeting so many amazing people continues to inspire me.
 There are so many people who are so drastically different who ride motorcycles, but we’re all connected by one driving passion.
-If ever I start to loose faith in humanity, I know it’s time to hang out with my adventure buds again.
+If ever I start to lose faith in humanity, I know it’s time to hang out with my adventure buds again.

 Can you speak a bit about the Pilgrimage and the art that came from it?
 The rules of the trip include one on-location sketch per day.

 So in May 2016, after three years at the tattoo shop I needed a change, so I quit my job and lived on the road for two and a half months.
 It was kind of a delayed celebration after graduating Art School, celebrating the end of my apprenticeship, and really reconnecting with myself and my roots.
 I decided that just riding around Montana wasn’t challenging enough so I made rules for myself like no Hotels (spoiler I broke that one a couple times), no GPS, no chain restaurants, and no freeways.
 Then I decided that I needed to make sure I was still creating content to share as a result of this experience.